READ AN EXCERPT FROM AN INTERNATIONAL AFFAIR…

 In the meantime, he’d thank her for forwarding his emails, and he’d pretend for as long as he could that he still had a few shreds of dignity left.
 The truth was, he couldn’t afford another screw-up.
 Or he’d end up as a small town lawyer out in Cowra, and his dreams of leaving Sydney behind to work on billion dollar deals would be history.

 Want to find out when An International Affair will be available?
-Sign up for my new release email so I can let you know!
+Sign up for my low-volume newsletter so I can let you know!